vipulnaik/diet-exercise-health/events/2024/2024-04-25-abdominal-pain.md

   had a normal bowel movement from Monday 2024-04-22 to Wednesday 2024-04-24.

-* The outside food on 2024-04-24 from Udupi Palace may not have agreed with me.
+* The outside food (spinach masala dosa) on 2024-04-24 from Udupi Palace may not have agreed with me.
 This would be weird, though, since I've had this food several times without issues, so unless there was something specifically wrong this time, I don't see the problem.

 Either of these, or just some other food that I regularly consume, may have contributed either in terms of the food itself, or some sort of